 Working with a broker gives you extra peace of mind.
 You have an insurance expert helping you find the best coverage and competitive prices in the insurance market.
 At Morison Insurance, our focus is to make sure all our clients are completely satisfied and have the right protection for their needs.

 Our Morison Insurance brokers know landlord insurance.
 Every Morison Insurance customer has a dedicated insurance broker—one specific insurance broker looking after your insurance.
 This way, we seek to build long-term relationships with all our clients.
-You'll be at an advantage because we already know the details of your insurance needs, and will grow with you as your needs change and adapt.
+You'll be at an advantage because we already know the details of your insurance needs, and will work with you as your needs change.
 Your broker will answer your questions, make changes to your insurance if needed, and provide assistance and insurance service at any time.

 If you're ready to inquire about landlord insurance in Ontario today, reach out to our licensed brokers at 1-800-463-8074.
 We look forward to helping you find the best coverage for your needs.